P33a/LAB0_3/README.md

 * Install VSCode

-* If you are using Linux, before instaling the PlatformIO extension you must indyal the package python3-venv: sudo apt install python3-venv
+* If you are using Linux, before instaling the PlatformIO extension you must install the package python3-venv:

+    sudo apt install python3-venv

 * Open VSCode and click the extensions Icon